top of page

 • Hindering or discouraging others from learning.

 • Students are not to bring Howick College into disrepute by their actions or behaviour.
-This includes travelling to and from school, and outside normal school hours.
+This includes while travelling to and from school, and outside normal school hours.

 Agreements